incwadi-warehouse/docu/README.md

 - VUE_APP_LOGO - Path to the logo
 - VUE_APP_THEME - Path to theme.css
 - VUE_APP_ABOUT - Text at the bottom
+- VUE_APP_BASE_URL - The Base URL, in case the app is installed in a subdir.

 ## Architecture